isovector/draconian-results/pho.md

 All people aged 12 and older must be fully vaccinated and show [proof of vaccination].

--   Indoor events are limited to 50 people, and [masks are required]
+-   Indoor seated events are limited to 50% capacity, and [masks are required]
--   Outdoor events are limited to 100 people
+-   Outdoor events with more than 25 people are limited to 50% capacity

 ### Faith gatherings

-Worship services can only be held virtually.
+Worship services can only be held virtually or as a drive-in service.

 ### Restaurants, bars and nightclubs